UPDATE - Tuesday, January 6, 2026

 WHAT IS P3T?

-The Army’s Pregnancy and Postpartum Physical Training (P3T) program provides safe, standardized physical training and education designed to enable pregnant and postpartum Soldiers to maintain their health and fitness.
+The Army’s Pregnancy and Postpartum Performance Training (P3T) program provides safe, standardized physical training and education designed to enable pregnant and postpartum Soldiers to maintain their health and fitness.

 Maintaining a healthy lifestyle has been shown to especially benefit women during pregnancy and postpartum.
 Getting enough sleep, consistently participating in physical activity, eating a nutritious diet, and including stress management in your daily routine will help pregnant Soldiers maintain their health and fitness throughout their pregnancy and reduce physical discomforts.
 It is safe for Soldiers to continue or start most types of exercise during a normal, uncomplicated pregnancy.
 Physical activity does not increase risk of miscarriage, low birth weight, or premature delivery.
 The benefits of exercise during pregnancy include: